 Figure 8.
-Tipping of trajectory trajectories starting at next to the non-autonomous basin boundary in the points indicated by small black filled circles; a) just next to the boundary in the light green basin (left panel) and b) just next to the boundary in the yellow basin(right panel).
-The blue Black nullcline is plotted at the saddle-node bifurcation $t = T{sn2} = 1.9653$, the black nullcline at $t = T_r = 2.1698$ critical rate $T_r = 2.1698$.
-Black trajectories denote In this part of the state space only the light green and yellow non-autonomous basins are visible. c) time evolution during of the drift, while magenta two trajectories show separated by the time evolution after the drift when c = 0.1 is constant againnon-autonomous basin boundary with $X_1 = 0.4$ at t = 0 (middle trajectory in a) and b)).
+Tipping of trajectory starting at the non-autonomous basin boundary; just next to the boundary in the green basin (left panel) and just next to the boundary in the yellow basin (right panel).
+The blue nullcline is plotted at the saddle-node bifurcation $t = T{sn2} = 1.9653$, the black nullcline at $t = T_r = 2.1698$.
+Black trajectories denote the time evolution during the drift, while magenta trajectories show the time evolution after the drift when c = 0.1 is constant again.
 For an explanation of the line types, see Fig. 6.

-autonomous case, according to our definition, are no longer identical with the moving stable manifolds of the corresponding saddle points but are made up by the set of initial conditions in the past which reach those moving stable manifolds after integration of the whole system including the parameter drift.
+415 whole system including the parameter drift.
 These non-autonomous basin boundaries depend strongly on the rate of change of the environmental parameters.